 NUST MISIS Supercomputer Calculates Paths in Quest of New States of Matter

-Through the application of quantum mechanical modelling calculated with the use of computational capability, the (NUST MISIS) research team, led by visiting professor I. Abrikosov (Linkoeping University, Sweden), theoretically substantiated the results of a unique experiment conducted earlier by Bayreuth University (Germany) scientists on metallic osmium compression under the extreme pressure of more than 7.7 million atmospheres.
+Through the application of quantum mechanical modelling calculated with the use of computational capability, the Laboratory for the Modeling and Development of New Materials (NUST MISIS) research team, led by visiting professor I. Abrikosov (Linkoeping University, Sweden), theoretically substantiated the results of a unique experiment conducted earlier by Bayreuth University (Germany) scientists on metallic osmium compression under the extreme pressure of more than 7.7 million atmospheres.

 The goal of our German colleagues’ experiment was the examination of crystallographic structure changes under ultra-high pressure.
 Osmium was selected as a test material because it possesses properties such as: high-density under normal pressure, one of the highest cohesive energies and melting temperatures, and very low compressibility similar to a diamond.